51Sirius/VkBot/README.md

-This is bot it project for 60 years birthday spacemans\n Prokect was writing on python
+This is bot it project for 60 years birthday spacemans Prokect was writing on python with vk_api framework